 Even in the digital age, business cards are a useful marketing and networking tool.
-A well-designed premium business cards ensures that the recipient will remember you and what you offer.
+Well-designed premium business cards ensure that the recipient will remember you and what you offer.

-Below are some tips to help create an effective and powerful business card.
+Below are some tips to help create a useful and powerful business card.

 Keep your business card design clean and professional.
 Choose a design that reflects your brand.
-Hiring a designer is a good investment if you have a business where image is important.
-At Primo Print, we offer a variety of free printing templates ensuring a proper, speedy and accurate production of the products.
+Hiring a designer is a good investment if you have a business where an image is essential.
+We offer a variety of free business card templates ensuring a proper, speedy and accurate production of the products.
 To inquire about custom orders, please fill out the online contact form.

 Readability is Essential

-Unique and “fancy fonts” are not meant for a printed business cards.
+Using unique and “fancy fonts” are not meant for a printed business card.
 Try to keep your fonts simple and large enough to read at a glance.
-It’s important to use no more than two types of fonts.
-Choosing light print on dark colors is particularly hard for some people to read, so by using neutral colors with black, dark blue or grey print is preferable.
-Make sure you try to keep the front free of clutter, with displaying only the basic; name and contact information.
-If you have additional vital information, place it on the back of the business card.
-This can include social media profiles and additional company information.
+Using no more than two types of fonts is important.
+Choosing light print on dark colors is particularly hard for some people to understand, so by using neutral colors with black, dark blue or grey print is preferable.
+Make sure you try to keep the front free of clutter, with displaying only the basics: name and contact information.
+If you have additional vital information, place it on the back of the business card as this can include social media profiles and other company information.

 Layout Is Important

 There are a variety of sizes for business cards, but it’s best to use the standard 3.5-inch by 2-inch rectangle size.
-Die-cut cards are eye-catching, but can be difficult to store.
-Designing the card with left-aligned text is the easiest to read, while centered text looks cluttered and can be more difficult to read.
-It’s important to display your company logo, try not to allow it to overwhelm the front of the card or put it too close to the edge.
+Die-cut cards are eye-catching but can be difficult to store.
+Designing the card with left-aligned text is the easiest to read, while centered text looks cluttered and can be more difficult to understand.
+While it’s important to display your company logo, try not to allow it to overwhelm the front of the card or put it too close to the edge.
 You’ll want to make sure it stands out from the text.
 If choosing to include borders or lines, be careful with cutting as it could make the cards look uneven or crooked.

 Include Pertinent Information

 Always include at least two ways to contact you.
 The minimal information needed on your business card should include company name, employee name, phone number, email address and company website.
-If room permits, include the company social media profiles.
-It’s another way for customers to contact you, research your company, services and products.
+If room permits try to add the company’s social media profiles.
+It’s another way for customers to contact you and research your company, services, and products.
 In today’s world of technology, there is no need to include a business fax number.

 Business Card Quality